alanl0566/sep11-freedom-project/README.md

 # SEP11 Freedom Project
-by X
+by Alan Li

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about Javascipt.
+The purpose of this blog is to .

 ## Content
 For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.